Scandinavia & the Nordics: A Guide to the Nordic Countries

 One of my personal favorites in Norway: Geiranger Fjord

-The country is filled with fjords, mountains, and natural wonders that will leave you truly speechless, and I’ve spent countless hours just driving around amazed by the scenery.
+The country’s fjords, mountains, and natural wonders will truly leave you speechless; I’ve spent countless hours hiking around places like Geirangerfjord and Hardangerfjord, simply amazed by the scenery.

 geiranger fjord camping norway

-Our campsite right next to the fjord in Geiranger.
+Our favorite campsite; right next to the fjord in Geiranger.

 opera house oslo norway